oraqlle/slide-decks/scripts.md

 ## Basic Data Aggregations

 First we will look at how to build the most basic structures in C++.
 These are known as data aggregates and a really an amalgamation of other pieces of data.
-The syntax for defining a type is as follows.
+Structures are introduced by the `struct` or `class` keyword followed by the name of the new type along with a semicolon-ending braces containing the types details.

 ```cxx
 struct A {